About Midwest Dairy and Dairy Promotion

 Q: How can I get more involved in promoting dairy?

 A: Midwest Dairy offers multiple resources to help dairy farmers promote dairy at the local level.
 We offer workshops to help you share your dairy story and engage with consumers.
-We can assist you with developing a marketing and public relations plan for your farm.
+There is also a month-by-month engagement guide giving you ideas to bring dairy to life in your own community.
 There’s also a library of resources you can use when hosting an event on your farm or visiting a classroom.
-We offer promotional items to help you create an excellent dairy experience in our Producer Service Center as well.
+We offer promotional items to help you create an excellent dairy experience in our Promo Center as well as grants that you may be eligible for.

 Q: Does Midwest Dairy have resources to support local events?

 A: Yes!
 Provide a bit of dairy flair with fun dairy-themed promotional items, such as coloring books, cow hats, bookmarks and farmer calling cards.
-Order yours in the Producer Service Center.
+Order yours in the Promo Center.
 If you are hosting an event, you may be eligible for a grant from Midwest Dairy.
 Check out the guidelines for Undeniably Dairy Grants.

 Young Dairy Leaders